Wangyupei/CED/README.md

 ### Introduction:

-Edge detection has made signiﬁcant progress with the help of deep Convolutional Networks (ConvNet).
-ConvNet based edge detectors approached humanl evel performance on standard benchmarks.
-We provide a systematical study of these detector outputs, and show that they failed to accurately localize edges, which can be adversarial for tasks that require crisp edge inputs.
-In addition, we propose a novel reﬁnement architecture to address the challenging problem of learning a crisp edge detector using ConvNet.
-Our method leverages a top-down backward reﬁnement pathway, and progressively increases the resolution of feature maps to generate crisp edges.
-Our results achieve promising performance on BSDS500, surpassing human accuracy when using standard criteria, and largely outperforming state-of-the-art methods when using more strict criteria.
-We further demonstrate the beneﬁt of crisp edge maps for estimating optical ﬂow and generating object proposals.
+Edge detection has made significant progress with the help of deep Convolutional Networks (ConvNet).
+These ConvNet based edge detectors have approached human level performance on standard benchmarks.
+We provide a systematical study of these detectors' outputs.
+We show that the detection results did not accurately localize edge pixels, which can be adversarial for tasks that require crisp edge inputs.
+As a remedy, we propose a novel refinement architecture to address the challenging problem of learning a crisp edge detector using ConvNet.
+Our method leverages a top-down backward refinement pathway, and progressively increases the resolution of feature maps to generate crisp edges.
+Our results achieve superior performance, surpassing human accuracy when using standard criteria on BSDS500, and largely outperforming state-of-the-art methods when using more strict criteria.
+More importantly, we demonstrate the benefit of crisp edge maps for several important applications in computer vision, including optical flow estimation, object proposal generation and semantic segmentation.

 ### Citations